apollographql/apollo-client/README.md

 To use this client in a web browser or mobile app, you'll need a build system capable of loading NPM packages on the client.
 Some common choices include Browserify, Webpack, and Meteor 1.3.

+**NEW:** Install the [Apollo Client Developer tools for Chrome](https://chrome.google.com/webstore/detail/apollo-client-developer-t/jdkknkkbebbapilgoeccciglkfbmbnfm) for a great GraphQL developer experience!

-### Learn how to use Apollo Client with your favorite framework
+## Learn how to use Apollo Client with your favorite framework

 - [React](http://dev.apollodata.com/react/)
 - [Angular 2](http://dev.apollodata.com/angular2/)